 - Idiopathic: despite extensive workups, a cause will not be found in some patients

-A diagnostic evaluation should begin with the patient's history, followed by a physical exam, with particular importance being paid to the ophthalmic examination with regards to signs of ocular ischemia
+A diagnostic evaluation should begin with the patient's history, followed by a physical exam, with particular importance being paid to the ophthalmic examination with regard to signs of ocular ischemia

 - When investigating amaurosis fugax, an ophthalmologic consult is absolutely warranted if available